Manwel Dimech: National recognition

 As a sign of national recognition, on November 10, 2012, the President of Malta, George Abela, unveiled in St John Street, Valletta, a commemorative plaque marking the birthplace of Dimech.
 A year later, on October 13, 2013, the Prime Minister of Malta, Joseph Muscat, unveiled in Qormi another commemorative plaque marking the spot were, in 1912, Dimech had been stoned by a mob.
 On September 5, 2014, exactly 100 years to the day since the beginning of Dimech's exile, the President of Malta, Marie Louise Coleiro Preca, unveiled, close to the Customs house at Valletta (from where Dimech was sent to his exile), yet another commemorative plaque marking the event.

 In 2021, a musical about his life was written and subsequently staged at Kordin prison where Dimech spent a large part of his formative years.
 Veteran actor Joseph Zammit starred in the titular role.
+The musical, titled 'Il-Qfil u l-Helsien ta' Manwel Dimech" (The Imprisonment and Liberation of Manwel Dimech) was organised by Teatru Malta, now a public entity under the cap of the National Agency for Performing Arts (NAPA), and received positive critical reviews.
+The musical followed the life of Manwel Dimech, most notably his years as a political activist and his subsequent captivity and imprisonment.

 Foundation

 In April 2019, it was announced that a foundation will be established bearing Dimech's name.
 Though it was stated that the foundation will be "dedicated to the ideals of Dimech," further details of the construction have not been revealed.